 To Travel to CUBA with the delagation, visit:http://www.rainbowfund.org/cuba-travel

 Help LGBTQ Cubans Achieve Full Civil Rights— Donate to Cleve Jones' campaign to raise $25K for LGBTQ Pride in CUBA:https://give.classy.org/Fund-LGBTQ-Pride-in-Cuba

 Rainbow World Fund along with Cleve Jones, Juanita More and The Sisters of Perpetual Indulgence will be hosting a service of fundraising events in San Francisco.

-The Help Fund LGBTQ Pride in Cuba Party: Save the date: Sunday, April 28 from 3-6 PM at Gough House (a Victorian Mansion in Pacific Heights) at 2004 Gough Street.
-Enjoy Cuban music, cocktails, and special guests as we raise funds to help the LGBTQ community in Cuba.
-Ticket links TBA.
+The Help Fund LGBTQ Pride in Cuba Party: Sunday, April 28 from 3-6 PM at Gough House (a Victorian Mansion in Pacific Heights) at 2004 Gough Street.
+Enjoy live Cuban music, cocktails, and special guests as we raise funds to help the LGBTQ community in Cuba.